-Derek Jeter: His eight most unforgettable moments
+Derek Jeter's 8 most unforgettable moments

 New York Yankees legend Derek Jeter will receive one of the highest honors in sports on Sunday.
 The iconic shortstop, who led the Yankees to five World Series championships, will have his number retired by the team.

 It’s a fitting honor for one of the greatest players of his era.
 For 20 seasons, Jeter defined the Yankees.
 Nicknamed “The Captain,” Jeter was lauded for his demeanor and leadership in the clubhouse.
-His on-field accomplishments—13 All-Star appearances, eight Gold Gloves and the 1996 Rookie of the Year award—are equally impressive.
+His on-field accomplishments — 13 All-Star appearances, eight Gold Gloves and the 1996 Rookie of the Year award — are equally impressive.

 [Join a Yahoo Daily Fantasy Baseball contest now]